Phantomcrew-de/simple-html-audioguide/README.md

 ---

-#### 📦 License
+## 📄 License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
-This is a simple open educational tool.
-You are free to use, modify, and distribute it for non-commercial purposes.
-Attribution required and appreciated.
+You are free to use, modify, and distribute it — as long as you share your changes under the same license.

+### 🚶 Credits

+Originally developed for **Phantomcrew**'s corporate identity needs, now open for your adaptation.

+### 🤝 Author

+Made with ❤️ by Julius – [phantomcrew.de](https://phantomcrew.de/)